opengauss-mirror/docs/content/en/docs/Description/enhanced-features.md

 ## Primary/Standby Deployment<a name="en-us_topic_0283136537_section238711473613"></a>

 The primary/standby deployment mode supports synchronous and asynchronous replication.
 Applications are deployed based on service scenarios.
 For synchronous replication, one primary node and two standby nodes are deployed.
 This ensures reliability but affects performance.
 For asynchronous replication, one primary node and one standby node are deployed.
-This has little impact on performance, but data may be lost when exceptions occur.
-GaussDB KernelopenGauss supports automatic recovery of damaged pages.
+This has little impact on performance, but data may be lost when exceptions occur. openGauss supports automatic recovery of damaged pages.
 When a page on the primary node is damaged, the damaged page can be automatically recovered on the standby node.
-Besides, GaussDB KernelopenGauss supports concurrent log recovery on the standby node to minimize the service unavailability time when the primary node is down.
+Besides, openGauss supports concurrent log recovery on the standby node to minimize the service unavailability time when the primary node is down.

 In addition, in primary/standby deployment mode, if the read function of the standby node is enabled, the standby node supports read operations instead of write operations \(such as table creation, data insertion, and data deletion\), reducing the pressure on the primary node.

-## AI-based O&M Optimization<a name="en-us_topic_0283136537_section958214271813"></a>
+## AI Capabilities<a name="en-us_topic_0283136537_section958214271813"></a>

 -   Automatic parameter optimization

     In database scenarios, the optimal parameter value combinations of different types of jobs are different from each other.
 To achieve better running performance, users want to quickly optimize database parameters.
 People learning to adjust parameters is not cost-effective, real-time or widely available.
 Automatic adjustment of database parameters through machine learning helps improve the parameter adjustment efficiency and reduce the cost of parameter adjustment.

-    Automatic parameter optimization: The parameter optimization service is an offline service and consists of two phases: training and testing.
+    Automatic parameter optimization can be performed in online or offline mode, and supports multiple algorithms, including reinforcement learning and global search.

     When the model is in the training phase, a new parameter value combination is obtained by using the reinforcement learning and heuristic algorithm based on an input database parameter value \(including a current parameter value and a current performance parameter value of the database\).
 The parameter adjustment of the database is obtained by mixing output results of two parts: reinforcement learning and heuristic algorithm.
 The output of the model is de-normalized to obtain a new parameter value.
 The new value is inserted into the database and the testing job is run to obtain the database performance under the current value combination, such as the execution duration and throughput.
 Finally, the performance is fed back to the learning model and iterated.

     When the model is in the testing phase, the parameter values of the current database are used as the input, including the current parameter value and current performance parameter value of the database.
 The optimal parameter adjustment solution in the current situation is obtained through the model.

+    When the model is in recommendation mode, second-level parameter recommendation is directly performed based on the current workload characteristics of the user.

--   Slow SQL diagnosis
+-   Slow SQL discovery

     In the actual production environment, users usually hope that jobs can be successfully executed in the fastest way.
 However, because the complexity of statements varies, execution times are different.
 Users want to identify the statements that may take a long time before execution, and execute them separately to prevent long-time locks from affecting the execution of other statements.
 In addition, users hope that the advance identification function does not occupy the original resources of the user database or affect the original response time.